Number:

 Tuition and student fee refunds for curriculum (credit) courses are subject to the following requirements:

-1. A 100 percent refund for tuition and fees is issued when a student officially drops a course prior to the first day of classes of the academic semester noted in the academic calendar.
+1. A 100 percent refund for tuition and fees is issued when a student officially removes themselves from a course prior to the first day of classes of the academic semester noted in the academic calendar.
 If a course is canceled by Durham Tech, that portion of tuition paid for the canceled course is refunded in full.

-2. A 75 percent refund is issued when the student officially drops a course prior to or on the official 10 percent point of the semester.
+3. A 75 percent refund of tuition is issued when the student officially drops a course prior to or on the official 10 percent point of the semester.
 Requests for refunds are not considered after the 10 percent point of the semester.

 For specific deadlines, including the 10 percent point of the semester, please see the Withdrawal and Refund Deadlines page.

 To begin the refund process, a student must drop the course(s) using Self-Service.
-For a 100 percent refund, the course must be dropped by 11:59 p.m. on the day prior to the first day of the academic semester.
+For a 100 percent refund, the course must be deleted by 11:59 p.m. on the day prior to the first day of the academic semester.
 For a 75 percent refund, the course must be dropped by 11:59 p.m. on the day designated as the official 10 percent point of the semester.
-Refund checks are automatically generated provided a student completes the drop process within the designated refund period.
-The tuition refund check is mailed to the student’s address on record with the College after the end of the 75 percent refund period, typically about three weeks after the beginning of the semester.
+Refunds are automatically generated provided a student completes their removal or drop process within the designated refund period.
+The tuition refund is issued either by direct deposit into the student's bank account or a check is mailed to the student’s address on record with the Collège after the end of the 75 percent refund period, typically about three weeks after the beginning of the semester.
 Students who have questions or need assistance should contact the Business Office/Cashier at 919-536-7201.

 Printed copies of this procedure may be requested at the following locations: